Turok (video game series): Turok: Evolution

 The prequel to Dinosaur Hunter, released for the PlayStation 2, Xbox and GameCube in 2002.
 A 2D side-scrolling version was also released for the Game Boy Advance.
 A port for Microsoft Windows was released in 2003 for the European market.

 Turok

 A reboot that is unrelated to the previous games.
-Developed by Propaganda Games, published by Touchstone Games and distributed by Disney Interactive Studios.
+It was developed by Propaganda Games and published by Disney Interactive Studios under the Touchstone Interactive banner.
 Released in 2008 for the Xbox 360 and PlayStation 3.
 It was later ported to Microsoft Windows that same year.

+Turok: Escape from Lost Valley

+Developed by Pillow Pig Games and published by Universal Studios Interactive Entertainment on July 25, 2019, for Xbox One and PC.
+It is unrelated to the previous games, instead based on the early Turok comics of the 1950s, and with characters animated in the chibi style.
+The game is played from an isometric perspective with Turok and his brother Andar fighting numerous creatures as they venture through the Lost Valley.
+The game's creation came as a result of a 2018 contest, by Universal and Unity Technologies, for entrants to create a game based on Universal properties.
+More than 500 entries were made, and the Turok game was among the finalists.
+It was later delisted from all digital stores on January 7, 2022.

+Turok: Origins

+A new game was announced on December 12, 2024, during the Game Awards.
+Titled Turok: Origins, the game will be developed and published by Saber Interactive.
+No release date has been set, but it will be published on the PlayStation 5, Xbox Series X/S, and Steam.

+In the game, Turok warriors battle dinosaurs as well as an extraterrestrial threat, which seeks to kill human populations throughout the galaxy.
+Although the previous home console games in the series were first-person shooters, Turok: Origins will be played from a third-person perspective.
+The game will include an online cooperative mode.

 Cancelled games

 Untitled Turok Game Boy Advance game

 A prototype game for the Game Boy Advance system, planned for release sometime before Turok: Evolution.

 Untitled Turok: Evolution sequel

 After the release of Turok: Evolution, Acclaim Studios Austin placed a small team in charge of creating a sequel.
 The project was not picked up, and the team moved on to other projects.

 Turok 2

 Turok 2, known chronologically as Turok 6 in various news articles, was a planned and partially developed sequel to Turok from 2008.
 It was eventually cancelled mid-development, due to many layoffs at Propaganda Games.